rzfzr/resource-allocation-app-final-fixes/README.md

 2. .ts files exporting the internationalization objects, have double spacing in many places, I ignored those and saved without formatting for minimal git diff, same with this .md file.
 3. Bug #6 was fixed as required in order to comply with the automated tests, ideally there should be different messages for wrong password and unknown email.
 I also see that email validation isn't actually happening anywhere.
 3. Bug #12, the only time I managed to replicate the "Ops, an error occurred" and no data loading was due to a 429 too many requests error.
 I reasonably raised the main rate limiter.
+4. Bug #16, I assume that bug description isn't aplicable anylonger, due to the date being passed, and when it mentions setting the end date to "today", it should be a latter date than what is in record.
+I also assumed that endDate == null means the assignment is still requiring work, but the business rule could have been the opposite.

 # Raally (Resource allocation ally)